agrc/gis.utah.gov/about/contributing/edit-existing/index.md

 1. Click `Edit this page on GitHub` in the bottom right of any webpage on gis.utah.gov.
 ![Edit this page on GitHub]({% link about/contributing/edit-existing/images/editgithub.png %}){: loading="lazy" }
 1. You will be brought to a page where you can propose a file change to the webpage.
-    1. By proposing a file change using this method, GitHub will automatically create your own local version of the AGRC Website, or a “fork”, in your GitHub account.
+    1. By proposing a file change using this method, GitHub will automatically create your own local version of the UGRC Website, or a “fork”, in your GitHub account.
     1. The fork will contain a branch called `Patch-1`.
 1. Edit the file in GitHub window.
     1. Files are either in html or markdown.
 Check the file extension.